New York City Spousal Support Attorney

 A divorce ends not only an emotional relationship but also a financial one.
 There are many financial decisions that divorcing or separating couples must make, often while tensions are running high.
 One of the most disputed financial decisions at this time is that of spousal support, or when one spouse is ordered to become the payor and financially support the other, either temporarily or permanently.

 When married, a couple must support each other financially.
-But when a divorce is imminent, one individual may be at a financial disadvantage.
-Spousal support often called alimony, is when one partner helps to financially support the other either temporarily or permanently, depending on factors surrounding the individual marriage.
+But when a divorce is imminent, one individual may be financially disadvantaged.
+Spousal support, often called alimony, is when one partner helps to financially support the other either temporarily or permanently, depending on factors surrounding the individual marriage.

 Although spousal support can be agreed upon in negotiation between both parties, it is often ordered by a judge who makes the determination based on many things, including each partner’s financial situation.
 Like child support, the judge often makes an award based on specific statutory guidelines and formulas in order to ensure fairness and consistency.
 This is why having the legal advice of Manhattan spousal support attorneys is very important.
 If you want to understand the full extent of your rights in a divorce, please call the Manhattan spousal support lawyer Ryan Besinque, at (929) 251-4477 for a free consultation.